merszym/euka_nf/README.md

 ## Documentation

-The pipeline consists of 5 steps:
+The pipeline consists of 4 steps:

+1. Deduplicate BAM (by sequence)
-1. Convert BAM to FASTQ
+2. Convert BAM to FASTQ
-2. Run euka
+3. Run euka
-3. Normalize taxonomy (report order and family)
+4. Normalize taxonomy (report order and family)

 ### Run the pipeline